danieltjw/aifutures/README.md

 Without the limitations of Energy and Intellect of the past, a new wider possibility space will open up.

-There will be a wider solution space to address problems.
+There will be address problems that were too difficult in the past.

 ---